Getting Started

 account you can zrok enable

 multiple environments.
-This will allow you to run zrok share
+This will allow you to share (and access your shares) from multiple environments simultaneously.

 Your environment is fully ready to go.
 Now we can move on to the fun stuff...